 How did your business get started?
 From the good, bad and ugly, what was your startup process like?

 My husband said: ‘just sell these 10,000 and then you can stop if you want’.
 So I did.
-I walked out with my stroller and samples to all my local, artisanal stores in Brooklyn and was delighted to find that they were incredibly supporting.
+I walked out with my stroller and samples to all my local, artisanal stores in Brooklyn and was delighted to find that they were incredibly supportive.
 As soon as they tasted Cracked Candy they agreed to stock it.
-It was exhausting doing everything from cooking, cracking, packaging, marketing, deliveries and book keeping on my own with no childcare to start with.
-It was so exhilarating to see sales growing and people respond so positively.
+It was exhausting doing everything from cooking, cracking, packaging, marketing, deliveries, and bookkeeping on my own with no childcare to start with.
+It was so exhilarating to see sales growth and people respond so positively.

 Whilst in hospital after the birth of my second child a container load of packaging got stuck in customs, my shipping agent disappeared.
 That was a low point.
 But you get through it because the only way is forwards.
 No maternity leave was also tough but being an entrepreneur gives you flexibility so I can be there when my kids need me.
 I still struggle with the juggle but it has been an incredibly rewarding journey.

 What niche or hole in the market are you filling with Cracked Candy?

 Providing optionality for those with sugar-restricted diets.
 Cracked Candy is good for you… everyone needs healthy candy!

 How much has your business changed from day one until now?

 I was doing everything myself to start with, cooking, cracking, sales, billing, marketing, tradeshows.
 Now although I don’t have any full-time employees I have been able to outsource most things whilst maintaining control and looking at the bigger picture.

 What are your biggest challenges in marketing Cracked Candy?